 Procedure for Processing Charges

 Charges should be sent to:

 Any active member or senior member in good standing may refer charges alleging that a member is failing to maintain good professional standing or has violated the SVS Code of Ethics.
 Such charges may be made against any class of member, including suspended members.
 All charges shall be in writing and shall specify the basis therefore.
-Members wishing to initiate charges should send a letter to the Society's legal counsel, spelling out in detail the medical issues involved and the testimony of the vascular surgeon which they believe to have been unprofessional or unethical.
+Members wishing to initiate charges should send a letter to the Executive Director at the address set forth above, spelling out in detail the medical issues involved and the testimony of the vascular surgeon which they believe to have been unprofessional or unethical.

 The description should refer to the specific elements of the Code of Ethics or Expert Witness Guidelines which have been violated and should cite specific pages of the relevant transcripts supporting those charges.
 The full text of any relevant transcript should also be submitted with the charge.
 In order to comply with HIPAA requirements, any medical records which have not been made public through litigation, should be depersonalized; however any records which have been admitted in evidence in a trial and which are now matters of public record need not be depersonalized.

 The Society will review all charges for compliance with the Society's Bylaws.
 Any purported charges which are not in compliance with the Society's Bylaws, or which could not be the basis for disciplinary action by SVS if proven, or which involve testimony given in or which is the subject of pending litigation, will be returned to the Complainant.